aphitorite/Logsort/README.md

 blocks and underlying elements partitioned stably!
 ```

-We are not done yet, however, and still have a leftover chunk of 0's from the grouping phase.
+We are not done yet and still have a leftover chunk of 0's from the grouping phase.
 Simply copy the 0 leftovers, shift the 1's partition to the right, and copy the leftovers back:

 ```
 Clean up: